tng-coop/CmsWorkflow/README.md

 The code only relies on the Python standard library and `pytest` for tests.

+## Supported Content Types

+The API works with four distinct content types defined in `cms.types.ContentType`:

+1. `html`
+2. `pdf`
+3. `office address`
+4. `event schedule`

+Requests that create or update content must specify one of these values for the `type` field.

 ## Running the Tests

 Install `pytest` if it is not already available: